getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/react.md

 To use Sentry with your React application, you will need to use `@sentry/react` (Sentry’s Browser React SDK).

 {% capture __alert_content -%}
-`@sentry/react` is a is a wrapper around the `@sentry/browser` package, with added functionality related to React.
-All methods available in the `@sentry/browser` package also can also be imported from `@sentry/react`.
+`@sentry/react` is a wrapper around the `@sentry/browser` package, with added functionality related to React.
+All methods available in the `@sentry/browser` package can also be imported from `@sentry/react`.
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"